• Skip to main content

 Interventions such as Prevent have been greatly facilitated by the development of new technologies of mass surveillance which have enabled practices previously confined to military operations to be systematically embedded in the policing and governance of whole populations of citizenry ‘for their own protection and good’.[5]
 So there are declared wars against poverty, crime and drugs which have the outcome of criminalising , demonising and incarcerating various kinds of ‘dangerous class’ The use of such illiberal measures in liberal democracies has been achieved not just by mobilising populist rhetorics against ‘outsiders’ but by winning the consent of a substantial number of those who are potentially their target; these groups may be anxious to draw the line under their own feet and distance themselves from ‘bad actors’ in their own communities.
 Even more insidiously , such measures draw in and implicate a whole lot of otherwise ‘liberal’ actors in their administration; for example doctors and teachers become unpaid border guards reporting on the behaviour or attitudes of immigrants and other groups regarded by the authorities as potentially forming a fifth column .
 Whether such roles are undertaken willingly or not, in good faith or bad, they inhabit a special kind of grey zone created by the fog of undeclared civil wars.

-In the era of what Naomi Klein nicknamed ‘disaster capitalism’,[5] states of partial exception have emerged in which civil rights are routinely suspended for targeted groups; a new strategy off crisis management has been developed and its implementation outsourced to private corporations.
-These administer various kinds of shock therapy to the body politic designed to strengthen its immune systems against both internal and external threats.
+In the era of what Naomi Klein has nicknamed ‘disaster capitalism’,[6] states of partial exception have emerged in which civil rights are routinely suspended for targeted groups; a new strategy of crisis management has been developed in which its implementation is outsourced to private corporations.
+These administer various kinds of shock therapy to the body politic designed to strengthen its immune system against both internal and external threats.
 By no coincidence over the same period we have seen the parallel emergence of conspiracy theories featuring the semi clandestine operations of these same corporate interests ; in these narratives, which can be found on the Left as well as the Alt-Right the particularities of different crises ( soco-economic, environmental, health, geo-political ) are subsumed within a totalising frame which attributes them to a single , hidden , over arching agency.
-This is the apotheosis of contemporary grey zoning, albeit one that evokes all too vividly the mise -en -scene of what I have called anthropocidal exterminism.

-[1] Anything it seems rather than risk changing the mode of cake production and distribution so that there might be enough cake to go round for everyone to have an equal slice!
+[2] Anything it seems rather than risk changing the mode of cake production and distribution so that there might be enough cake to go round for everyone to have an equal slice!
 Or might not.
-There is always the danger of ending up with little or no cake at all, a fear actively propagated by those who are currently making mega profits out of the current arrangements.
+There is always the danger of ending up with little or no cake at all.

 [3] The text appears in a collection of essays originally published in 1989.
 See Primo Levi The Drowned and the Saved Abacus 2013i